 If you are a wine lover and want to enjoy tastings without worrying about driving, you will want to book a wine tasting tour through the valley.

 This popular small-group tour provides transport to three different wineries for tastings.
 A picnic lunch at a winery is included in the tour cost.

 With world-class eateries, charming little towns, spas, art, and shopping, you will be spoiled for choice on what to do on in Napa Valley on your weekend getaway.

 Top things to do: Definitely bring your appetite, because Napa Valley is home to some of the best restaurants in the country.
 You’ll find several Michelin-starred restaurants here, plus a host of other acclaimed eateries.

 Best time to go: Any time of year is ideal for a Napa Valley getaway!
-Visit in late fall for beautiful colors, in late winter for mustard bloom, during harvest season for an epic grape stomping experience, or in summer, when the days are long and you can pack in more fun into a weekend.
+Visit Napa Valley in November for beautiful colors, in late winter for mustard bloom, during harvest season for an epic grape stomping experience, or in summer, when the days are long and you can pack in more fun into a weekend.

 Driving distance and time: 49.3 miles to Napa, about one hour and 15 minutes

 Big Sur: Beautiful Ocean Views

 Why go: The dramatic coastline and spectacular views of Big Sur make for an enticing escape from San Francisco if you enjoy nature.